mararap/minishell/docs/03-path.md

 ---

-If you want, I can also show how this compares line-by-line with how Bash actually implements PATH lookup internally, or help you extend this with proper `X_OK` and error handling.

-So for each PATH entry, your shell builds:
+So for each PATH entry, our shell builds:

 ```text
 dir + "/" + cmd